sadafnazari/fluffy-winner/Readme.md

 ## IoT Project
-A fully automated watering system simulator based on moisture, and ph level.
+A fully automated watering system simulator based on moisture, and ph level of plants in different locations.

 ## Run-Server
 ```shell